 Linksys - RE9000 AC3000 MU-MIMO Wi-Fi Range Extender

 Tons of extra coverage at AC3000 speeds

 Some homeowners don't want to upgrade the free router given by their internet provider; others did upgrade their router but still get frustrated by its performance the further you move from it.
-Regardless, the best Wi-Fi extenders assist your router in performing to the best of its ability, whether you need something fast, a ton of coverage, or just enough for browsing the web.
-If possible, pick an extender that will work with some sort of mesh capability in your routers, such as Asus' AiMesh or TP-Link's OneMesh.
+Regardless, the best Wi-Fi extenders assist your router by boosting its coverage and capacity, whether you need something fast, a ton of coverage, or just enough for browsing the web.
+If possible, pick an extender that will work with some mesh capability in your routers, such as Asus' AiMesh or TP-Link's OneMesh.

-Still, it's a good idea to get an extender that's fast enough for your devices, and at this point, you should be buying an extender that at least supports 802.11ac.
-Wi-Fi 6 is an excellent option for many people since many new devices are coming equipped with Wi-Fi 6 capabilities, and there's a good chance that your next new router will support Wi-Fi 6.
-Overall, the TP-Link RE505X is the best option for most people thanks to its fast speed and support for the newest wireless tech.
+It's also a good idea to get an extender that's fast enough for your devices, and at this point, you should be buying an extender that at least supports 802.11ac.
+Wi-Fi 6 is an excellent option for many people since many new devices are coming equipped with Wi-Fi 6 capabilities, and if you're planning to upgrade your router, you should go with one of the best Wi-Fi 6 routers around.
+Overall, the TP-Link RE500X is the best option for most people, thanks to its fast speed and support for the newest wireless tech.

 If an extender improves your signal but not your speed, consider starting fresh with a mesh system.
 Our router vs. mesh networking guide guide breaks down which users will benefit most from upgrading your entire system.

 Credits — The team that worked on this guide